jeanarose/day-planner/README.md

 5. Use the command **git clone [insert SSH key URL]** and click **Enter** (*Requires Git*).

 ## Usage
+Day Planner can be used to store and save dates, todos, or any work-day related information.
+Of great use is the visual change of the time blocks depending on if an event is past (grey), present (red), or future (green).

 ## Credits
 The following people contributed to the success of this application.
 You can view their GitHub profiles by clicking on their names: